usdot-jpo-ode/jpo-cvmanager/README.md

 ### Keycloak

-- Keycloak is used for the CV Manager Webapp's Authentication.
+- Keycloak is used for the CV Manager webapp's authentication.
 - The Keycloak pod requires a `realm.json` file in the folder: `./resources/keycloak/` to startup with the proper configurations.
 It also requires a login theme that can be modified and generated using the [keycloakify](https://github.com/keycloakify/keycloakify) forked repository in resources/keycloak/keycloakify.
 The theme will be automatically generated when using the docker image provided but can also be built using instructions found in the keycloakify folder.

 ## Getting Started